‘RHONJ’ Star Melissa Gorga Sizzles In Black And White Bikini

 On July 31, the reality television star shared a coupon code she had for a facial kit by the brand Borghese.

-And, just a few days ago, she stunned fans with a shot of herself in yoga pants that hugged all her curves and a yellow sports bra that flaunted her cleavage for an ad promoting Boombod, a weight loss shot.
+And, just a few days ago, she stunned fans with a shot of herself in yoga pants that hugged all her curves and a yellow sports bra that flaunted her cleavage for an ad promoting Boombod, a weight-loss shot.

 Gorga’s fans always shower her with compliments, but her husband, Joey Gorga, always seems to chime in as well.
-On the shot of Gorga in the yellow sports bra, her husband commented “I loved taking this picture, she looked so hot.”
+On the shot of Gorga in the yellow sports bra, her husband commented, “I loved taking this picture, she looked so hot.”

 Delivered To Your INBOX